team-free/free-doc/README.md

-free-tutor
+free-doc
 ==========

-Tutorial for the "free" Haskell package
+Documentation for the "free" Haskell package